kuznetsov-radio/gximagecomputing/README.md

 This code computes the 2D maps of the solar gyroresonance and free-free microwave emission using the models of active regions created by the GX Simulator.
 The code is called from IDL (requires the SolarSoft package).

-To compute the emission maps, you firstly need to create the input data blocks by calling the following functions (in any order):
+To compute the emission maps, you firstly need to create the input data blocks by calling the following functions:

 1. Load the GX Simulator model:<br/>
    model=LoadGXmodel(modelfile)<br/>